-We have been lucky enough to obtain contemporary photographs from two main sources (apart from the Ipswich Society's Flickr collection, see Links).
+We have been lucky enough to obtain contemporary photographs from these main sources (apart from the Ipswich Society's Flickr collection, see Links).

 Fore Street '61 Then & Now.
 Architect Birkin Haward oversaw the main project to repair and smarten up Fore Street.
 On a cold, wet day – perhaps in February 1961 – a set of monochrome photographs were taken of many of the shop-fronts and buildings which required attention.
 They are not of professional quality, but capture the rather poor condition of things which provoked the Ipswich Society's idea for a renovation scheme.
 To add interest and aid identification, Society member Tim Leggett has provided the same views as seen today.
 Click the title of this paragraph to view the 'then and now' pairs of images.